-MSM expects all individuals to be treated in a respectful, dignified, and exemplary manner.
-Therefore, MSM does not discriminate on the basis of sex in its educational programs and activities and is required under Title IX of the Education Amendments of 1972 and Title IX's implementing regulations not to discriminate in such a manner.
-The prohibited sex discrimination covers sexual misconduct, including, but not limited to, sexual harassment, domestic violence, dating violence, sexual assault, stalking and other forms of sexual violence, and extends to employment in and admission to such programs and activities.
-Inquiries concerning the application of Title IX and/or complaints of sexual harassment, including sexual violence, may be referred to the Department of Education's Office of Civil Rights (OCR) or the School's Title IX Coordinator and Deputy Title IX Coordinator:
+MSM expects all individuals to be treated respectfully, dignifiedly, and exemplary.
+Therefore, MSM does not discriminate based on sex in its educational programs and activities and is required under Title IX of the Education Amendments of 1972 and Title IX's implementing regulations not to discriminate in such a manner.
+The prohibited sex discrimination covers sexual misconduct, including, but not limited to, sexual harassment, domestic violence, dating violence, sexual assault, stalking, and other forms of sexual violence, and extends to employment in and admission to such programs and activities.
+Inquiries concerning the application of Title IX and/or complaints of sexual harassment, including sexual violence, may be referred to the Department of Education's Office of Civil Rights (OCR) or the School's Title IX Coordinator:

-Marla Thompson

-Title IX Coordinator

-720 Westview Drive, SW, Harris Building

-Atlanta, GA 30310

-Direct Dial: (404) 752-1871
+Marla Thompson Title IX Coordinator 720 Westview Drive, SW, Harris Building Atlanta, GA 30310 Direct Dial: (404) 752-1871 Fax: (404)752-1639 Email: mthompson@msm.edu

-Fax: (404)752-1639

-Email: mthompson@msm.edu

 As part of its efforts to raise awareness about and prevent sexual violence and the occurrence of other sex offenses, MSM offers its incoming and current students, residents, faculty, and staff, on both a primary and ongoing basis, educational programs that promote the awareness of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking and other forcible and non-forcible sex offenses.
-Some of the on-going programs are offered through the School's ALL Campus Safety Program and address topics, such as obtaining temporary protective orders (TPOs); defining and discussing examples of sexual assault, stalking, domestic violence and dating violence, and rape; and the dangers associated with "roofies" and other odorless and tasteless drugs.
+Some of the ongoing programs are offered through the School's ALL Campus Safety Program and address topics such as obtaining temporary protective orders (TPOs); defining and discussing examples of sexual assault, stalking, domestic violence and dating violence, and rape; and the dangers associated with "roofies" and other odorless and tasteless drugs.
 All classes can be configured to meet your time restraints and are taught by the Chief of Police on the main campus and off-site locations.
 However, seat availability varies with each class.
-Departments and groups can set up their own class schedule based on the times most convenient for them.
-Students, resident physicians, faculty and staff may sign up to take these courses on the School's Learning Management system.
+Departments and groups can set up their own class schedule based on the most convenient times.
+Students, resident physicians, faculty, and staff may sign up for these courses on the School's Learning Management system.
 Class sizes are typically limited to 30 people.
 However, accommodations may be made to increase the class size or provide a second class.